IHosseini083/SuperLink/README.md

 - Direction - Only available if user is moving
 - Speed - Only available if user is moving

-Along with Location Information it also get's Device Information without any permissions :
+Along with Location Information it also gets Device Information without any permissions :

 - Device Model - Not always available
 - Operating System